 Where?
 Carrick Hill – 46 Carrick Hill Drive Springfield

-Wednesday to Sundays and Public Holidays 10 am to 4:30 pm.
+Saturday, Sundays and Public Holidays 10 am to 4:30 pm.

 Closed Christmas Day & Good Friday.

 Please Note: Carrick Hill will CLOSE to the public every JULY for preventative conservation and restoration work.
 From July 2019-mid 2020 the Carrick Hill House will be closed for major renovations, but the gardens remain open on weekends.

 More details: http://www.carrickhill.sa.gov.au/